Respiratory Therapy

 Acceptance into CBC's Respiratory Therapy program.

 This course offers an in-depth study of the structure and function of the cardiopulmonary system.
-Topics include the respiratory and circulatory systems, gas exchange mechanisms, and the regulatory aspects of breathing and circulation.
+Topics include the respiratory and circulatory systems, gas exchange mechanisms, blood gas analysis, and the regulatory aspects of breathing and circulation.

 Prerequisite